ssoheecho/data-structures/week_01/README.md

 ```
 then used the ```.forEach()``` method to iterate through each url and make the request.

-I also split each of the url by '/' to extricate the last part of it to use as the name of the file I was creating.
+I also split each of the url by '/' to extricate the last part of it to use as the name of the file I was creating:
 ```javascript
 let splitURL = url.split("/");
 let fileName = splitURL[splitURL.length - 1]